guidebooks/madwizard/packages/madwizard/README.md

 - **Test Rig**: you may use `madwizard` to run through that plan in an automated fashion.

-- **ASCII CLI Wizard**: the `madwizard` plan allows for choice, and includes an executor that interrogates the user, enlisting their help in guiding the plan, all within their terminal.
+- **ASCII CLI Wizards**: a `madwizard` plan allows for choice, and includes an executor that interrogates the user using a familiar terminal Q&A experience, enlisting their help in guiding the plan.

-- **Graphical Wizards**: the wizard executor supports inversion of control, allowing you to intercept interrogations and present them with custom, e.g. graphical, interfaces.
+- **Graphical Wizards**: the wizard executor supports inversion of control, whereby a Q&A exchange may be intercepted and presented with a custom, e.g. graphical, interface.

 ## Gallery